 Using the IRS Data Retrieval Tool (IDRT) when you complete your FAFSA is the easiest, fastest, and best way to verify income.
-If you are unable to use IDRT or Franklin sent you an e-mail requesting a Tax Return Transcript for 2015 (2017-18) or 2016 (2018-19), you MUST request a transcript of the federal tax return you filed with the IRS.
+If you are unable to use IDRT or Franklin sent you an e-mail requesting a Tax Return Transcript for 2016 (2018-19), you MUST request a transcript of the federal tax return you filed with the IRS.

 There are a few ways to request a Tax Return Transcript from the IRS.

 - The Preferred Method is online at the IRS website.

 Click on the blue button that says "Get Transcript online" or "Get Transcript By Mail".
 If you don't already have an account, you will be asked to set one up.
 Once your account is setup, you will be able to request a Tax Return Transcript to view, print and download or to be mailed to you.
 Mailed transcripts will be sent to you in 5-10 calendar days at the address the IRS has on file for you.

 - If you are unable to use Get Transcript online or by mail, you may try the automated phone transcript service at 1.800.908.9946 to receive your transcript by mail.
 Please allow 5-10 calendar days for delivery.